RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

       # Delete this line and paste file contents here
       """

+      x = fb.split("\n")
+      # x now refers to a list, with each line of text as one element in the list.
+      # If you're not sure, trying printing x, len(x), x[1], and x[1][0] and make sure you understand
+      # why you get the output you do

       # Your output should look something like:
-      # Paul Resnick
+      # Paul R.
-      # Jackie Cohen
+      # Jackie C.
-      # Jackie Cohen
+      # Jackie C.
-      # Nick Reid
+      # Nick R.
-      # Jackie Cohen
+      # Jackie C.

-3. (3 points) Use the Facebook data to count the number of times a person has posted in the Facebook group.
-You should format the output like "person posted X times".
+#.
+(2 points) Use the Facebook data to count the number of posts (or reply comments) each person made in the Facebook group.

    .. actex:: ps_3_3